bytecurry/colliflower/README.md

 ## silo
 Silo provides a generic way to access and set values of data structures by a key.
 The key may be a normal key, or an index.

+## colliflower

+Colliflower is brings the four above components together.
+The `colliflower` package exports all of the public symbols from `liter`, `garten`, and `silo` and provides a few additional tools that combine functionality from the packages.